Search information pages

 All articles published in Breast Cancer Research are copyedited before publication of the final version.

-Research articles articles published in Breast Cancer Research are published immediately on acceptance in the form of a provisional PDF.
+Research articles and Corrections articles published in Breast Cancer Research are published immediately on acceptance in the form of a provisional PDF.
 Copyedited and fully formatted PDF and full-text (HTML) versions are made available shortly after that.

 Edited versions will be sent by email and corrections should be returned within two working days.
 Please provide a typed list of corrections clearly indicating where the corrections should be made and please send this list by email.